Imperial-MIND-lab/graphTRIP/README.md

-# graphTRIP: Graph-based Treatment Response Interpretable Predictions
+# graphTRIP: Graph-based Treatment Response Interpretability and Prediction

 This repository contains the full codebase for reproducing results from our study *Accurate and Interpretable Prediction of Antidepressant Treatment Response from Receptor-informed Neuroimaging*.
 It also includes some hopefully useful guidance for how to apply the graphTRIP pipeline to your own data.